Vincinator/xlane-lkm/core/logic_layer/echo/README.md

-The asguard echo protocol is a simple test protocol that updates the pacemakers
+The asgard echo protocol is a simple test protocol that updates the pacemakers
-	payload whenever a asguard packet is received.
+	payload whenever a asgard packet is received.

 	The pacemaker keeps running,
-	even when no asguard packet was received.
+	even when no asgard packet was received.